piercefreeman/genai_foundations/docs/series/sparse_layer.md

 The classic issues encountered with MoEs are:

 * Under-specialization (several experts learning the same thing)
-* "Dead experts" (some experts never getting selected by the router)
+* Dead experts (some experts never getting selected by the router)
 * Load imbalance (some experts activating far more frequently than others)

 ![Visualization of MoE failure modes](../img/post2/lakes.svg)